lenskit/lkpy/docs/guide/parallelism.rst

 properly configured should call :py:func:`ensure_parallel_init` prior to performing any parallelizable computation.

+Each environment variable can also be a comma-separated list, to configure nested parallelism.

 The environment variables and their defaults are:

 .. envvar:: LK_NUM_PROCS

     The number of processes to use for batch operations.
 Defaults to the number of CPUs or 4, whichever is lower.

+    If this variable does not specify a list, it is set to 1 in worker processes.

 .. envvar:: LK_NUM_THREADS